yingxuanz-11/computing-work-2/teachers-day/story/the-awkward-pe-lesson.md

 To our surprise, we did not see Ms Lee waiting for us there.
 Instead, she lead us to the open space outside the library.
 She asked us to sit in register number order and then told us "We will be doing some simple stretching here today!"

-*Me being like umm with all the people looking at us?
-Ok...?*
+*(Me being like umm with all the people looking at us?
+Ok...?)*

+And we started our stretching.
+Ms Lee told us to count to 10 and asked us to count in other languages (Like Japanese and Chinese etc.).
+After a while, Ms Le suddenly said something that made us really freaked out (or just made things really awkward).